Gov. Holcomb announces new restrictions on Indiana hospitals, social gatherings

 - 250 people for blue counties

-K-12 extracurricular and co-curricular activities may continue, but in red counties, attendance is limited to participants, support personnel and parents and guardians, plus their minor children.
+Extracurricular and co-curricular activities for K-12 students may continue, but in red counties, attendance is limited to participants, support personnel and parents and guardians, plus their minor children.
 Blue, yellow and orange counties must limit attendance to 25 percent of capacity.

 College and professional sports may continue with participants, support personnel and family members.
 A local health department may approve a plan for fan attendance of up to 25 percent capacity.